Right to Choose ADHD: What SENCOs Need to Know in 2026

 A parent emails on Monday morning: their child has just received an ADHD diagnosis from a provider reached through Right to Choose.
 The pathway sits inside NHS patient choice in England: families discuss an NHS-funded ADHD assessment with the GP and, where referral is clinically appropriate, choose an eligible provider.

 If this scenario sounds familiar, you are not alone.
-SENCOs across England are reporting more Right to Choose referrals, with parents securing ADHD assessments through NHS-funded independent providers on timelines that do not always match the usual school, CAMHS, and local authority evidence cycle.
+SENCOs across England are reporting more Right to Choose referrals.
+Parents are securing ADHD assessments through NHS-funded independent providers.
+These timelines do not always match the usual school, CAMHS, and local authority evidence cycle.

 This guide is for the SENCO who just received their third Right to Choose referral this term and needs a clear, professional framework for what to do next.
 It is not a guide for parents.
 ADHD UK, Psychiatry UK, and the NHS have that covered.
 It is a guide for the professional caught between parent expectations, clinical recommendations, and the evidence they can observe in school.